 The home equity lender knows that people will do all they can to pay their mortgage, so they are able to loan you money at a lower rate than what you can get with a credit card or a personal loan.
 The fact that that the rates are great on credit lines for home remodeling is a wonderful benefit.

 You could easily save more than 10% per year in interest with a HELOC over a personal or unsecured loan.
+With most HELOCs you can write checks to pay for expenses that come along with your home renovation project.
+Check with your HELOC lender to find out what payment types come with your home equity line of credit.

 You can usually write off mortgage interest on your taxes, depending upon your financial situation.
 This can save you a bundle on taxes every year.
 You may not write off personal loan or credit card debt.

 Just like a home equity loan, a HELOC can actually be part of an effective tax reduction strategy.
+Find out what is deductible on a home equity loan or HELOC today.

 #4 The Cheapest Home Renovation Loan